logux/docs/2-starting/2-creating-proxy.md

 Logux proxy server is ready.
 It will send user’s authentication request, Logux subscriptions and actions to `http://localhost:3000/logux`.
-Your backend can send actions to the client by sending HTTP request to `http://localhost:31338`.
+Your back-end can send actions to the client by sending HTTP request to `http://localhost:31338`.

-Read about HTTP API in **[Logux Backend Protocol]**.
+Read about HTTP API in **[Logux Back-end Protocol]**.

-[Logux Backend Protocol]: ../backend-protocol.md
+[Logux Back-end Protocol]: ../backend-protocol.md
 [install Node.js]: https://nodejs.org/en/download/package-manager/

 **[Next chapter →](./3-creating-redux.md)**